Close Menu

 3. Difficulty Seeing at Night

 You may find that small objects are difficult to discern, and traffic signs seem to be out of focus, particularly when driving at night.
 The glare from other cars might also make it difficult to see road lines and signs.
 Such signs are a hint that your current prescriptive lenses might not be a good fit for your vision anymore.
-Your optometrist can decide whether your ability to drive at night is still okay or if it is time for a new prescription.
-They might also prescribe night-driving glasses to assist the driver in minimizing glare.
+Your optometrist can decide whether your ability to drive at night is still okay or if it is time for a change.
+Based on your diagnosis, they might recommend a new pair of prescription night driving glasses to help you minimize glare while driving at night.

 4. Difficulty Adjusting Between Tasks